mlutze/bartok-legacy/README.md

 ## Trap Card
 _Added by Andreas, 14 Aug 2023_

-On your turn, rather than playing or drawing a card, you may set a trap card face-down.
+Rather than playing or drawing a card, the Active Player may set a trap card face-down.
-You may only have one trap card at a time.
+Each player may only have one trap card at a time.
-You may play the trap card at any time.
+A player may play the trap card at any time.
 The trap card must change the suit (playing a Joker or playing on a Joker qualifies).
-If you play the trap card on your turn, your turn ends.
+If the Active Player plays the trap card, their turn ends.

 ## Prime Sequence
 _Added by Xavier, 14 Aug 2023_

-When you would play a card on your turn, you may instead play a collection of cards such that:
+When the active player would play a card, they may instead play a collection of cards such that:
 - the first card alone would be valid to play
 - the remaining cards are in increasing order
 - all the cards have prime values, where a Jack, Queen, King, and Ace have the values 11, 12, 13, and 14, respectively.